GlitcherOG/SSX-PS2-Collection-Modder/README.md

 - MUS Extractor
 - Mod Pack Maker
 - GS Collection After All Functions
-- ImagMaik To Convert Images to correct Formats
+- ImagMaik Tools To Convert Images to correct Formats
 - All in One EXE
 - Redo Windows Form
-- SSH Export 1 Image and Import 1 Image
+- Make Stream Reading Class to Standardise Functions